How Dangerous is Tooth Decay

 • Root canal treatment involves removing the infected tissue from around your teeth so that no bacteria can get into them anymore, which removes any risk of infection or further harm to your mouth.

-• Dental implants are an alternative option if you want to replace missing teeth with artificial ones (instead of just having dentures).
-They’re usually made out of titanium or other metals that last longer than natural teeth do because they don’t have any nerve endings on them—so there’s less chance for pain due to sensitivity issues!
+Dental implants are an alternative option if you want to replace missing teeth with artificial ones (instead of just having dentures).

 Which treatments are used to treat tooth decay?

-You can prevent tooth decay by brushing and flossing regularly, visiting your dentist for regular checkups and getting an x-ray if you have any concerns about the health of your teeth.
-The American Dental Association recommends that people get their teeth professionally cleaned every six months to monitor for early signs of cavity formation.
+You can prevent tooth decay by brushing and flossing regularly, visiting your dentist for checkups, and getting x-rays for concerns.
+The American Dental Association advises professional teeth cleaning every six months to spot early cavities.
 If you suspect that there might be a problem with your molars or incisors, see an oral surgeon right away.

 Tooth decay is not only painful and costly, but it can lead to serious health issues.
 Prevent tooth decay by making regular trips to the dentist.